RIKEN-RCCS/lens3/v2/doc/setting-guide.md

 ### OIDC Redirect Failure

-OIDC may err with "Invalid parameter: redirect_uri" and fail to return to Lens3, when using an example configuration "lens3proxy-oidc.conf".
+OIDC may err with "Invalid parameter: redirect_uri" and fail to return to Lens3, when using an example configuration "lenticularis-proxy-oidc.conf".
 It would happen in an https only site.
 It may be fixed by modifying a "OIDCRedirectURI" line to a full URL starting with "https:".

 ## CAVEAT